DevelopmentArc/react-indepth/life_cycle/birth_mounting_indepth.md

 # Birth/Mounting In-depth
- A React component kicks off the life cycle during the initial application ex: `ReactDOM.render()`.
-With the initialization of the component instance, we start moving through the birth phase of the life cycle.
+ A React Component kicks off the life cycle during the initial application ex: `ReactDOM.render()`.
+With the initialization of the component instance, we start moving through the Birth phase of the life cycle.
 Before we dig deeper into the mechanics of the birth phase, let's step back a bit and talk about what this phase focuses on.

  The most obvious focus of the birth phase is the initial configuration for our component instance.
 This is were we pass in the props that will define the instance.
 But during this phase there are a lot more moving pieces that we can take advantage of.